crucial-rushil/readmeTrial/README.md

 ### Initial Goals

+The backend was built to replace a multi-step, human-driven invoice workflow with a single automated pipeline.
+Before this system, administrators manually reviewed submissions, updated multiple Airtable bases, and tracked balances by hand.
+The backend goals were to:

-* Automate the entire invoice workflow
+* **Automate the entire invoice workflow** so that one submission triggers all required downstream updates.
-* Eliminate manual Airtable updates
+* Eliminate manual Airtable edits by centralizing update logic in a FastAPI service.
-* Generate contracts programmatically
+* Reduce latency and human error by enforcing consistent business rules server-side.
+* Enable **programmatic contract generation** based on invoice and creator data.

 ### Core Backend Logic

 Using **PyAirtable**, the backend:

-1. Adds a new record to the **Payments** Airtable
+1. Adds a new record to the **Payments** Airtable upon invoice submission.
-2. Updates the **Community Leaders** Airtable by changing status and attaching invoice PDFs
+2. Updates the **Community Leaders** Airtable by changing invoice status and attaching uploaded invoice PDFs.
-3. Adjusts balances in the **Purchase Orders** Airtable
+3. Adjusts balances in the **Purchase Orders** Airtable by subtracting the submitted payment amount.
-4. Generates personalized PDF contracts using **ReportLab** (future-facing but partially implemented)
+4. Generates personalized PDF contracts using **ReportLab** (future-facing but partially implemented).

+Each submission is treated as a single transaction so that partial updates do not leave Airtable in an inconsistent state.

 ### Known Integration Notes

-* Backend is hosted on Render using a paid tier to avoid cold-start delays
+* The backend is hosted on Render using a paid tier to avoid cold-start delays during periods of inactivity.
-* Airtable base IDs are currently mocked but designed to be replaced with Adobe production IDs
+* Airtable base IDs are currently mocked for development but are designed to be replaced with Adobe production Airtable IDs without requiring frontend changes.

 ---